Frequently Asked Questions

 An applicant must:

-• be an undergraduate student at Sacred Heart High School in 2021 or a graduating student from St. Paul’s High School,
+• be an undergraduate student at Saint Paul’s High School or Kolbe Cathedral High School,

 • have an acceptance at a college or university,